L.A. Reid: 2013–2017: Memoir, Xscape album, Epic Records

-One of the projects that Reid embarked on following his stint on The X Factor, was remaking Michael Jackson songs after his death with the album Xscape, released May 2014.
+One of the projects that Reid embarked on following his judging career on The X Factor, was remaking Michael Jackson songs after his death with the album Xscape, released May 2014.
 Reid went through 40 years of tracks catalogued by the Jackson estate, and eight tracks of Jackson vocals set to new music from Timbaland and J-Roc, Rodney Jerkins, Stargate and John McClain, the former A&M Records executive who is co-executor of the Jackson estate with John Branca.
 The originals they worked with were recorded by Michael Jackson from 1983 to 1999, the period just after Thriller and before Invincible.
 Xscape earned Gold certification.

 In 2016, Reid published the memoir Sing to Me: My Story of Making Music, Finding Magic, and Searching for Who's Next.
 The book received favorable reviews.
 Soul Train wrote: "In Sing to Me: My Story of Making Music, Finding Magic, and Searching for Who's Next, his memoir written with Joel Selvin, Reid vividly takes readers on a musical journey via fascinating stories and rare photos that chronicle his modest beginnings as a young musician in Cincinnati, to his storied and adventurous path to becoming one of the most successful music executives in history.

 Under Reid, Epic had four albums debut at No. 1: Future, DJ Khaled, Travis Scott, and the final album from A Tribe Called Quest.
 On March 3, 2017 Future became the only artist on the Billboard charts to release back-to-back albums that debuted at number 1.
 While at Epic, Reid established the label as a hub for hip-hop acts such as Future, Travis Scott, DJ Khaled, and had significant success with pop artists including Meghan Trainor and Fifth Harmony.
 During his tenure, Epic grew its market share to 3.63 percent, up from 2.56 percent when he took over in 2011.

 Reid is the co-author (with Joel Selvin) of The New York Times bestseller Sing to Me: My Story of Making Music, Finding Magic, and Searching for Who's Next.

 In May 2017, it was announced that Reid would exit his post at Epic Records following an accusation of unlawful behavior by a female co-worker.
 In response Reid stated: "I'm proud of my track record promoting, supporting and uplifting women at every company I've ever run.
 That notwithstanding, if I have ever said anything capable of being misinterpreted, I apologize unreservedly."